kakopappa/esp8266_public_private_key_encryption_example_with_aes_128_cbc_nodejs/README.md

 6. When when sketch starts it connects to WiFi

-7. Send the public key to server
+7. ESP sends the public key to server

 9. The server generates a new AES KEY/IV and encrypt it using public key and send it back to ESP.